tetcoin/parity-bitcoin/README.md

 ## Going online

-By default parity connects to bitcoind-seednodes.
+By default tetsy connects to bitcoind-seednodes.
 Full list is available [here](./pbtc/seednodes.rs).

 Before starting synchronization, you must decide - which fork to follow - Bitcoin Core (`--btc` flag) or Bitcoin Cash (`--bch` flag).
 On next start, passing the same flag is optional, as the database is already bound to selected fork and won't be synchronized using other verification rules.